Mika-dot/NeuralNetwork/README.md

             Network network = new Network(new int[] { 2, 4, 3 });
 ```

-characteristics necessary for training a neural network
+Characteristics necessary for training a neural network
 ```CSharp
             double alpha = 0.5;
             double eps = 1e-4;